 As someone who’s read many bad hydroponic manuals, I need to point out that this system does a great job of describing how to set up your Gardyn hydroponic system.
 It’s simple, easy to understand, and includes some great visuals.

-This is the tank where your water and nutrients live.
+The water tank is where your water and nutrients live.
+It will ensure your plants have fresh, circulated water at all times.
 You’ll need to clean your reservoir about once a month.

 Wood Cap and Pump